Moderna’s Laval facility can produce up to 100 million mRNA respiratory vaccine doses a year. Credit: CNW Group/Moderna, Inc.

-US-based pharmaceutical and biotechnology company Moderna is planning to build a messenger RNA (mRNA) vaccine manufacturing facility in Quebec, Canada.
+US-based pharmaceutical and biotechnology company Moderna built a messenger RNA (mRNA) vaccine manufacturing facility in Laval, Quebec, Canada.

-Announced in April 2022, the state-of-the-art facility will be built as part of a ten-year strategic partnership between Moderna and the Government of Canada to strengthen the country’s preparedness to deal with pandemics in the future.
+Announced in April 2022, the state-of-the-art facility was developed as part of a ten-year strategic partnership between Moderna and the Government of Canada to bolster the country’s preparedness to deal with pandemics in the future.

 The decision to build the facility came after Moderna signed a memorandum of understanding (MoU) with the government in August 2021.

-In addition to the facility, the MoU outlines a plan to support the government with direct access to rapid pandemic response capabilities and the company’s vaccines against respiratory viruses.
+In addition to the facility, the MoU outlined a plan to support the government with direct access to rapid pandemic response capabilities and the company’s vaccines against respiratory viruses.

 Details of Moderna’s mRNA vaccine manufacturing facility